 The allowed offset from nominal varies from ±3.5° (7° total) to ±7° (14° total), as a function of solar elongation (longitude of the sun) at the time of the observation.
 Forcing the roll offset toward the upper end of the range becomes very restrictive to scheduling because the windows of time where larger roll offsets can be accommodated get very small (see JWST Position Angles, Ranges, and Offsets for more information).

 See also: HCI Small Grid Dithers

-Small grid dithers (SGDs) are executed by the Fine Steering Mirror (FSM) to move the target a few milliarcseconds (currently 10 mas per step) in a 5 × 5 or 9 × 9 pattern.
-These SGDs provide phase diversity for optimizing the reference point source subtraction, and can increase the contrast by a factor of 10 or more (LaJoie, C-P, et al. 2016).
+Small grid dithers (SGDs) are executed by the fine steering mirror (FSM) to move the target a few milliarcseconds (currently 10 mas per step) in a 5 × 5 or 9 × 9 grid pattern.
+These SGDs provide phase diversity for optimizing the reference point source subtraction and can increase the contrast by a factor of 10 or more (LaJoie, C-P, et al. 2016).

 Small-grid dithers for the JWST coronagraphs

 Soummer, R., Pueyo, L. Larkin, J., 2012, ApJ, 755, L28